 I have always had an interest in science, particularly the life sciences and especially the fascinating world of immunology and the human immune system.

 At the age of 18, I obtained a place at University College London, studying Genetics and Microbiology.
 Unfortunately, I was unable to complete my studies at UCL, having to return home, to help run the family business.

 My research and research-led teaching focus on human molecular immunology and molecular genetics specialising on the roles of the human immune system in autoimmune disease and cancer.
-I am the course organiser of the MSc in Medical Molecular Biology with Genetics program, primary deliverer of a number of undergraduate and postgraduate modules and supervisor of research projects associated with the School of Medical Sciences PhD, MRes, MSc and Masters degree programs.
+I am the course organiser of the MSc in Medical Molecular Biology with Genetics program, a primary deliverer of a number of undergraduate and postgraduate modules and a supervisor of research projects associated with the School of Medical Sciences PhD, MRes, MSc and Masters degree programs.

 Director of Postgraduate Taught Studies (SMS)